-Interest expense was \$34.7 million for the year ended December 31, 2017, compared to \$22.5 million for the year ended December 31, 2016.
-This increase was primarily attributable to interest expense related to the settlement of the 2022 notes and an additional make-whole premium payment of approximately \$20.1 million in the year ended December 31, 2017.
+Interest expense was \$1.0 million for the year ended December 31, 2018, primarily attributable to the loan agreement with Hercules.
+Interest expense was \$34.7 million for the year ended December 31, 2017, primarily attributable to the settlement of the 2022 notes and an additional make-whole premium payment of approximately \$20.1 million.